heros

 Bases: LocalDatasourceHERO

-This local HERO periodically triggers the event “new_data” to poll and publish data.
+This local HERO periodically triggers the event “observable_data” to poll and publish data.
 This class is meant for datasources that do not generate events on their own an thus should be polled on a periodical basis.

 Note